AviatrixSystems/Docs/HowTos/tf_aviatrix_howto.rst

   $ make fmt
   $ make build

-4.4 Activate the provider by adding the following to ~/.terraformrc
+4.4 Activate the provider by adding the following to ~/.terraformrc.
+If the file ~/.terraform does not exist, you need to create one by adding the text below.

 ::

   providers {
-    "aviatrix" = "/Users/sxw/go/bin/terraform-provider-aviatrix"
+    "aviatrix" = "$GOPATH/bin/terraform-provider-aviatrix"
   }

 5. Prepare Aviatrix Controller